Chart Color Schemes

 Mittagong has a typical household mix, with a higher-than-average median household size

 Family households account for 70.6% of all households, including 29.2% couples with children, 30.6% couples without children, and 9.8% single parent families.
-Non-family households constitute the remaining 29.4%, with lone person households making up 26.8% and group households comprising 2.7%.
+Non-family households constitute the remaining 29.4%, with lone person households at 26.8% and group households comprising 2.7%.
 The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households